-A Guide to Cast Stone Products for Architects and Specifiers
+A Guide to Cast Stone Products for Specifiers 3rd edition - August 2016

-Cast stone products enable architects to incorporate high-quality details features such as cills, mullions, copings, quoins, columns, arches and pilasters in a rang of colours that closely match those of natural stone.
-Many manufacturers offer both standard ranges and the ability to custom-design units.
-In terms of appearance and performance, cast stone is comparable with natural stone.
-However, the cost of cast stone can be significantly less than that of natural stone, especially where repetitive work is concerned.
+Cast stone products enable architects to incorporate high-quality detail features such as cills, mullions, copings, quoins, columns, pilasters, porticos, arches steps and balustrade in a range of colours to match those of quarried stone.
+An alternative application for cast stone is walling, either in the form of smooth ashlar or as units with a choice of textured surfaces.
+Many manufacturers offer both standard ranges and the ability to produce bespoke designs.
+In terms of appearance and performance, cast stone is comparable with quarried stone.
+However, the cost of cast stone can be significantly less than that of quarried stone, especially where repetitive work is concerned.

 Cast stone achieves the following...

-Standard colours are available to match those of natural stone, such as York stone, Bathstone, Red Sandstone or Portland stone, while non-standard colours can also be produced to meet a client's specific requirements.
-Over time, cast stone weathers the same way as natural stone.
+Standard colours are available to match those of quarried stone, such as York stone, Bathstone, Red Sandstone or Portland stone, while non-standard colours can also be produced to meet a client's specific requirements.
+Procter Cast Stone offers a PDF datasheet with photographs of samples in standard colours, or colour sample packs are available on request.
+Unlike quarried stone, the colour of cast stone is very consistent, both within a batch and from one batch to the next.
+If required, however, controlled variation can be introduced to mimic the effect found in quarried stone.
+Over time, cast stone weathers the same way as quarried stone.

 For cills, a horizontal damp proof membrane should be provided for the full length and width of the cill bed.
-This membrane should be turned upward to cover the vertical inner face of the cill and extend as far as the cavity tray or window board (see BS 5628-3).
+This membrane should be turned upward to cover the vertical inner face of the cill and extend as far as the cavity tray or window board.

 Beneath copings to freestanding walls, parapet walls and similar structures, it is good building practice to provide a continuous damp proof membrane sandwiched in mortar and projecting beyond each face of the wall by at least 5mm.

-Because of the way cast stone is produced in moulds, certain design details can be easier or more difficult to produce in custom-designed products - and the difference is reflected in the price of the products.
-The manufacturer should therefore b consulted at the design stage in order to avoid unnecessary costs being incurred.
+Because of the way cast stone is moulded, certain design details can be easier or more difficult to produce in bespoke components — and the difference is reflected in the price.
+The manufacturer should therefore be consulted at the design stage in order to avoid unnecessary costs being incurred.

-Larger components are often produced with integral threaded sockets to enable lifting hooks to be inserted for moving and positioning the units on site.
-The manufacturer will normally locate the threaded sockets to suit the functional requirements and the production process, while taking care to avoid faces that will be visible once construction is complete.
-It is therefore important that unit rawings clearly show which of the unit faces will and will not be visible.
+Larger components are normally produced with integral threaded sockets to enable lifting hooks to be inserted for moving and positioning the units on site.
+The manufacturer will locate the threaded sockets to suit the functional requirements and the production process, while taking care to avoid faces that will be visible once construction is complete.
+It is therefore important that unit drawings clearly show which faces will and will not be visible.

 Palletised loads are best left in their protective packaging until required, but individual items should be visually inspected upon delivery.
-Any damange should be noted on the delivery note and reported to the manufacturer by telephone, fax or email.
+Any damage should be described on the delivery note and reported to the manufacturer by telephone, fax or email.

-Interior packing should b reused to protect faces and arrises during site handling.
+Interior packing should be reused to protect faces and arrises during site handling.
 Additional packaging materials can be provided upon request.

 Suitable plant should always be used for moving cast stone products around the site.
 Wherever possible, units should be delivered to the work area before any obstructions are put in the way.
 Cast stone should not be moved around a site in mechanical plant, as unpackaged units can be easily damaged.

-Shock loading can cause damage to cast stone, so should be avoided at all times — such as when pallets are being moved.
+Shock loading can cause damage to cast stone and should therefore be avoided at all times — such as when pallets are being moved.
 Units should be adequately supported to ease handling and eliminate the need to 'drop' the product if being handled manually.